backupbrew/switchbrew/HID services.md

 Takes an input [\#HdlsState](#HdlsState "wikilink") and an input 8-byte **HdlsHandle**, no output.

-## HdlsNpadAssignment

-This is a 0x208-byte struct.
-This seems to be an array, structure unknown.

 ## AbstractedPadState

 | Offset | Size | Description                                                                                                                                                                                                                                                                        |